erezsh/tinyAjaxForm/README.md

-# tinyAjaxForm.js - a tiny alternative to ajaxForm
+# tinyAjaxForm.js

 ## Overview

 tinyAjaxForm is a small and simple library that transforms regular forms into ajax forms.

-It requires jQuery to run.
+Dependencies: jQuery

-Compared to ajaxForm:
+## Compared to ajaxForm

 **Cons:** No support for file uploads.
 Doesn't have several ajaxForm features